teaching-data-science/intro2ml/chapters/chapter07-01-tuning-introduction.md

 ---
 title: 'Chapter 7.1: Introduction'
 description:
-  ' It is critical to understand the difference between model parameters and hyperparameters.
-While model parameters are optimized during training (typically via loss minimization), hyperparameters are specified before the training.
-In this chapter, you will see all hyperparameters that can be tuned and given as input to the model.'
+  ' While model parameters are optimizied during training, hyperparameters are specified before the training.
+In this Section, we will motivate why it is crucial to find good values for the hyperparameters, i.e. to "tune" the hyperparameters.'
 prev: /chapter06-06-forests-discussion
 next: /chapter07-02-tuning-problemdefinition
 type: subchapter